wentasah/boardproxy/README.md

 If a board is available, the daemon runs the corresponding `command` with its stdin/out/err connected to stdin/out/err of the client.
-The commands above allow the user to interact with the board serial line via the [sterm](https://github.com/wentasah/sterm) program.
+The commands above allow the user to interact with the board's serial line via the [sterm](https://github.com/wentasah/sterm) program.

 If all boards are occupied, a list of boards and their users is